Veronica and Peter.

 It's the big one!
 Formal invites to follow.

-May 30th, 2026
+By May 2026

 Veronica and Peter will be having a Catholic ceremony in Indonesia, followed by a Chinese Tea Ceremony (teapai) and then finally a (more Western) reception and party.
 Guests are not expected to be Catholic or to participate in any religious activities during the mass.
 As such, for our Catholic guests, please be mindful/gracious that many of our friends and family are not Catholic or religious.